elvezjp/IXV-util-MarkItDown/README_en.md

 ## Distribution / Updates

-- Binaries are published on GitHub Releases.
+- Binaries are published on GitHub Releases (check the latest with `--latest-release`).
 - Windows: use Inno Setup / NSIS to create installers.
 - macOS: create `.dmg` with `hdiutil create`.
 - Automatic updates can be implemented with Sparkle on macOS or a custom updater on Windows.